ccdxc/sw/penctl/docs/rest/penctl_show_logs.rst

   -i, --interface string   ethernet device of naples -j, --json               display in json format
-  -z, --log                debug output
-  -t, --tabular            display in tabular format (default true) -v, --version            version
-  -y, --yaml               display in yaml format
+  -t, --tabular            display in tabular format (default true) -v, --version            display version of penctl -y, --yaml               display in yaml format

 SEE ALSO